-When children find that they seem to lack the ability to do something their peers are learning to do, shame floods in, they doubt self and easily feels defeated.
-Spoken language is part of our ancient heritage, and written language is comparably new and an “unnatural” process to us.
+When children find that they seem to lack the ability to do something their peers are learning to do, shame floods in, they doubt themselves and easily feel defeated.
+Spoken language is part of our ancient heritage but written language is comparably new and an “unnatural” process to us.
 The confusion that builds in the process of failure to learn to read is different than confusion in learning a spoken language, or how to interact with people and your environment.

-“If a reader is struggling as their mind is trying to catch and stay entrained in the processing that is necessary to reading this code, and their frustration and confusion leads to them feel ashamed of themselves, or feeling bad about themselves, their attention becomes split.
-What they are processing is no longer the self-transparent code work.
-It now involves self-conscious feelings.”
+“If a reader is struggling as their mind is trying to catch and stay entrained in the processing that is necessary to read this code, and their frustration and confusion leads to them feel ashamed of themselves, or feeling bad about themselves, their attention becomes split.
+What they are processing is no longer self-transparent code work.
+It now involves self-conscious feelings.” (p9/30 A Granzin)

 The challenge is a social, emotional, and educational issue that needs a different approach.

-The inspiration of Bill Allen to build Magical I Am - Sky Village was his desire to enable all children to learn to read, so they can read to learn; and to provide an affordable and enjoyable process that fits the learning style of the young brain and can teach the young reader to read the abstract words and symbols that on paper automatically do not compute in the sensory thinking style of the young reader.
+The inspiration of Bill Allen to build Magical I Am’s Sky Village - Trail of Spells was his desire to enable all children to learn to read, so they can read to learn; and to provide an affordable and enjoyable process that fits the learning style of the young brain and can teach the young reader to read the abstract words and symbols that on paper often times do not compute in the sensory 3-D thinking style of the young reader.